AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 ~> **NOTE:** Custom SNAT and DNAT support have been deprecated and functionality has been moved to **aviatrix_gateway_snat** and **aviatrix_gateway_dnat** respectively, in provider version R2.10.
 Please see notes for `snat_mode`, `snat_policy` and `dnat_policy` in the Notes section below.

+### Encryption
+* `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for Gateway.
+Only supports AWS.
+Valid values: true, false.
+Default value: false.
+* `customer_managed_keys` - (Optional and Sensitive) Customer managed key ID.

+### Route Customization
+* `customized_spoke_vpc_routes` - (Optional) A list of comma separated CIDRs to be customized for the spoke VPC routes.
+When configured, it will replace all learned routes in VPC routing tables, including RFC1918 and non-RFC1918 CIDRs.
+It applies to this spoke gateway only​.
+Example: "10.0.0.0/116,10.2.0.0/16".
+* `filtered_spoke_vpc_routes` - (Optional) A list of comma separated CIDRs to be filtered from the spoke VPC route table.
+When configured, filtering CIDR(s) or it’s subnet will be deleted from VPC routing tables as well as from spoke gateway’s routing table.
+It applies to this spoke gateway only.
+Example: "10.2.0.0/116,10.3.0.0/16".
+* `included_advertised_spoke_routes` - (Optional) A list of comma separated CIDRs to be advertised to on-prem as 'Included CIDR List'.
+When configured, it will replace all advertised routes from this VPC.
+Example: "10.4.0.0/116,10.5.0.0/16".

 ### Misc.
-* `transit_gw` - (Optional) Specify the transit Gateway.
+* `transit_gw` - (Optional) Specify the Aviatrix transit gateway to attach this spoke gateway to.
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 4.7+.
 Valid values: true, false.
 Default: true.
 Option not available for GCP, ARM and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Required when `allocate_new_eip` is false.
 It uses the specified EIP for this gateway.
 Available in Controller 4.7+.
 Only available for AWS.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only AWS, cloud_type is "1", is supported.
 Example: ["key1:value1", "key2:value2"].
 * `enable_active_mesh` - (Optional) Switch to enable/disable Active Mesh Mode for Spoke Gateway.
 Valid values: true, false.
 Default value: false.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS.
 Valid values: true, false.
 Default value: false.

-* `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for Gateway.
-Only supports AWS.
-Valid values: true, false.
-Default value: false.
-* `customer_managed_keys` - (Optional and Sensitive) Customer managed key ID.

-* `customized_spoke_vpc_routes` - (Optional) A list of comma separated CIDRs to be customized for the spoke VPC routes.
-When configured, it will replace all learned routes in VPC routing tables, including RFC1918 and non-RFC1918 CIDRs.
-It applies to this spoke gateway only​.
-Example: "10.0.0.0/116,10.2.0.0/16".
-* `filtered_spoke_vpc_routes` - (Optional) A list of comma separated CIDRs to be filtered from the spoke VPC route table.
-When configured, filtering CIDR(s) or it’s subnet will be deleted from VPC routing tables as well as from spoke gateway’s routing table.
-It applies to this spoke gateway only.
-Example: "10.2.0.0/116,10.3.0.0/16".
-* `included_advertised_spoke_routes` - (Optional) A list of comma separated CIDRs to be advertised to on-prem as 'Included CIDR List'.
-When configured, it will replace all advertised routes from this VPC.
-Example: "10.4.0.0/116,10.5.0.0/16".

 ## Attribute Reference